Rani-Codes/sixth_degree/README.md

 Using a Breadth-First Search (BFS) algorithm we will find the shortest path between different people on the seed list I have curated.

+**Graph Architecture**: The system builds a directed graph reflecting Wikipedia's actual link structure, where connections are asymmetric (Person A may link to Person B, but B doesn't necessarily link back to A).
+This preserves the authentic navigation patterns of Wikipedia while enabling accurate pathfinding analysis.

 ### Why build this?
 Cuz I thought it was a cool idea after watching the movie and because I am currently learning Go and wanted to practice Go's concurrency features (goroutines and channels) to make multiple API calls at the same time while gathering the wikipedia data.